 Dr. Angela's BEST RECOMMENDATIONS

-PLEASE NOTE: I ONLY recommend products, supplements & essential oils in my posts that 1) I have personally crafted myself or one of my team and I know exactly what is in them.
-2) I personally use and trust the quality 3) I have recommended to my patients and know the efficacy and have seen the therapeutic value
+PLEASE NOTE: I ONLY recommend products, supplements & essential oils in my posts that I have personally crafted myself and know exactly what is in them, or I have recommended to my patients and know the efficacy and have seen the therapeutic value

 Thyroid Solution Essential Oil Blend